ericwjr/fws/index.md

   It's possible to have a blast while learning Science....let your next party be a Funweirdscience party
 published: true
+summer-camps: >-
+  House on the Campus of Morehouse College our summer STEM enrichment camp engages students through weekly themed learning experiences
 ---

 <video controls autoplay loop muted>